-A mountain monk willing to become a sokushinbutsu has to go through an intense training, and he first has to ask for permission to start.
-The training lasts for more than 1000 days, during which the monk retreats in the mountain to spend his days praying and eating nothing but wild grass, nuts and roots and slowly decrease his water intake to lose bodily fluids, muscle and fat and dehydrate overtime.
+Mountain monks willing to become sokushinbutsu living Buddha or Buddha Mummies, has to go through an intense training starting with firstly asking for permission to do so.
+The training lasts for more than 1000 days, during which the monk retreats in the mountain to spend his days praying and eating nothing but wild grass, nuts and roots, slowly decreasing their water intake to reduce bodily fluids, and allow muscle and fat and dehydrate overtime.
 Once he reaches the end of his life, before reaching enlightenment, he gets buried in a wooden box three meters underground, inside which he keeps praying, ringing a chime when people call his name to let them know he’s still alive.
-He then dies in a meditative posture, which is how the world will see him forever.
+He then dies in a meditative position, which is how the world will see him forever.
 Three years and three months after his death, the now sokushinbutsu is taken out of his box and put in a temple, where people go and worship him.

 The monk chooses to become sokushinbutsu in order to offer his body and soul to carry all the pain on earth so others won’t have to.
 It’s an intense training and a heavy responsibility, and once permitted to start, one doesn’t have the right to fail.
 The monk must keep going until the end, or else.
 The sokushinbutsu were purposely enshrined in their town’s temple as a way to share the meaning and process of the training.

 It is said that the mountain that had most sokushinbutsu throughout history is Mt Yudonosan in Shonai.
 The concept of sokushinbutsu is now considered as suicide and the training became illegal at the end of the 19th century.
 It never happened again.

 A sokushinbutsu is a monk who goes into ascetic training and brings himself to death in order to carry all the pain on earth and become a deity when he dies.